 Titles Are Tools

-Up until now we’ve talked about titles almost as emotional levers — attraction, inspiration, value (who doesn’t value diamonds?).
+Up until now, we’ve talked about titles almost as emotional levers — attraction, inspiration, value (who doesn’t value diamonds?).
 In the business of content marketing, though, you can’t ignore the usefulness of titles as a tool.
-Titles are a tangible element and step in a replicable process.
+Titles are a tangible element and a step in a replicable process.

 The process?
 That of content creation.
 In the tech industry, we strive to attract and engage the DevOps professional with our content.
 So, content creation has to keep pace with technology; i.e., constant and consistent and fast.

 Titles, like most tools that you keep sharp and know how to use, can be the trick up your sleeve.
 Understand their potential for focusing all the creative energy it takes to produce content that informs and amplifies; that reaches and reinforces; that creates conversations and converts.

 Fixate is in the practitioner marketing business – creating content for the tech industry.
 Our network of DevOps practitioners and freelance writers combine their skills to produce technical content that resonates with their peers – engineers, data scientists, security professionals.